mpolinowski/react-wordcloud-demo/README.md

 1. Install peerDependencies, which are declarated in the `package.json`

 ### Usage / Props
-To render a minimum implementation it is enough to include the WordCloud component:
+To run the component with the default props, it is enough to include the WordCloud component with some topics:

 ```javascript
   <WordCloud